kubesphere/website/content/en/blogs/multi-cluster-deployment.md

 ## Scenarios for Multi-cluster Deployment

 As the container technology and Kubernetes see a surge in popularity among their users, it is not uncommon for enterprises to run multiple clusters for their business.
-In general, here are the main scenarios where multiple clusters can be adopted.
+In general, here are the main scenarios where multiple Kubernetes clusters can be adopted.

 ### High Availability